 We love our homes.
 Many of us never want to leave, but due to advanced age and health issues that may not be possible.
 At some point we may need to get extra help in our homes or find a new home in a long-term care facility.
 The idea of that may seem frightening, but what’s even more scary is what may happen if you don’t plan for it ahead of time.

-Whether you’re thinking of planning ahead for your future or for that of your parents or another loved one, Church, Langdon, Lopp, Banet Law can be trusted to help you navigate through the practical, financial and legal issues that come with long-term care, including:
+Whether you’re thinking of planning ahead for your future or for that of your parents or another loved one, the Louisville elder law attorneys at Church, Langdon, Lopp, Banet Law can be trusted to help you navigate through the practical, financial and legal issues that come with long-term care, including:

 - Medicaid applications

 - Powers of attorney

 The attorneys of Church, Langdon, Lopp, Banet Law are compassionate elder law attorneys, and we understand what you’re going through.
 Our lives and families are interwoven with the fabric of the Kentuckiana community.
 We have helped many clients with the challenges faced by aging spouses, parents and grandparents, and we can help you, too.

 Our attorneys help families find solutions to manage their long-term care needs in a way that preserves their ability to control their lives and maintain their financial health and family relationships.
 Our goal is to allow families to remain focused on the most important aspect of aging: enjoying productive lives with those you care about.

 Elements of a Kentucky Long-term Care Plan

 There are many aspects to long-term care planning.